 Who wouldn’t want to treat your young ones the opportunity to give a child a chance to view a notch higher than they would ordinarily have without sacrificing the uncomplicated makeup of a basic telescope especially if you don’t have to make a big adjustment on the budget.

-Like most 70mm aperture telescopes in the market, expect nice views of the basics that include the moon, Jupiter’s cloud formation, Saturn’s rings and some star clusters.
+Like most telescopes in the same class, expect nice views of the basics that include the moon, Jupiter’s cloud formation, Saturn’s rings and some star clusters.

 But being a fast scope, expect this to give wider view of the night sky which the kids would very much appreciate when viewing Nebulas and galaxies.
 If they want more details of the moons and planets, a Barlow lens can come in handy.